jhamwood/fcn_cone_detection/README.md

 Run the file CNN-Cone-Detection/Code/Reassemble_IMDBs.m from Cunefare et al. in MATLAB.

 Run the file main.m from this project in MATLAB.
 It will prompt for a folder containing the raw data.
-Navigate to CNN-Cone-Detection\Images and Results\Confocal for confocal or CNN-Cone-Detection\Images and Results\Split Detector for split detector.
+Navigate to CNN-Cone-Detection\Images and Results.

 The main.m file will train and evaluate a network on this data.